rohin33/Total-Scan/README.md

 # Total-Scan

-Total Scan - All in one tool for vulnerability scanning.
+Total Scan - All in one tool for web vulnerability scanning.

 Author: github.com/rohin33